DmitryBondarenko1/solid-spoon/Console.md

 **Managing Console**

 Since IntelliJ idea is a smart tool, it enables you to fine-tune the console view even further by manupulating it on the go.
 Let's play a bit with the application you just started and make it float.
 To do so, navigate to the right-hand pane menu of the console and choose **Floating** option as the image below shows.
-Console now becomes disattached from the main application screen and it is displayed on top of other windows in the operating system.
+Console now becomes unattached from the main application screen and it is displayed on top of other windows in the operating system.